shyamgupta196/Learning-NLP-From-Scratch/basics/Readme.md

 GLOVE - """ open contributions (should be explainable to a child [short and crisp]) """

+Named entities - They represent a string for a real world concept like a "person","organisation","Place", etc.

 NOW, It is recommended to get your hands dirty,

+## To get my hands dirty I will refer a book NLP with Pytorch by O'reilly publishers